cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-BioMetaDB.md

 `dbdm -c Metagenomes SUMMARIZE -v c`

 Great!
 Even on a simple level, we can begin to see some potential utility.
-If we were to couple any of the above examples with `-w out_fna` or `-x prefix`, then we could store all matching fasta records to an external directory, or generate a summary tab-delimited data file of all database table information, respectively.
+If we were to couple any of the above examples with `-w out_fna` or `-x prefix`, then we could store all matching FASTA records to an external directory, or generate a summary tab-delimited data file of all database table information, respectively.

 Quick notes